ainsleyclark/workplace/README.md

 # Workplace

-An extremely simple Facebook Workplace client for sending transmissions to chats.
+An extremely simple Facebook Workplace client for sending transmissions to threads.

-## Why?

 ## Install